shivkumar98/OCP-Java-Examples/src/chapter_7_v2/c_7_2_creatingThreadsWithTheExecutorService/README.md

 4) `scheduleAtFixedDelay(Runnable runnable, long initialDelay, long delay, TimeUnit unit)` - executes the runnable after the initial delay, and commences the next runnable after the termination + delay value

 <hr>

 ## 🟥 7.2.6 Increasing Concurrency with Pools
+* A **thread pool** is a group of pre-instantiated threads which can be reused to perform some tasks
+* We can create a thread pool using the following methods from Executors:
+1) `newCachedThreadPool()` - Created a thrad pool which creates threads when needed but will also reuse old threads which are available
+2) `newFixedThreadPool(n threads)` - Creates a thread pool, and only reuses a fixed amount of threads
+3) `newFixedScheduledThreadPool(n threads)` - creates a thread pool whicvh can schedule commands to run after a given delay or period

 ### 🟡 Choosing a Pool size